unchained-capital/hashwars/README.md

 ## Simulator Core

-Hash Wars is very simple at present:
+Hash Wars is very simple:

 * Time is modeled as a real number (`float`) but the simulation advances by discrete amounts of time.
 * Space is one-dimensional.
 * Miners are located at different locations with differing amounts of hashrate and their own local copies of a blockchain
+* Miners produce blocks in accordance with their hashrate, the blockchain's difficulty, and (naive) Poisson statistics
-* Miners mine independently and communication between them is limited by the finite speed of light
+* Blocks found by miners propagate through the simulation at a finite speed (of light)
 * Each miner's blockchain obeys the consensus rules around heaviest chain, uncling, difficulty rebalancing, &c.

 See the code in [`hashwars`](hashwars).